Object-aware Inversion and Reassembly for Image Editing: Method

 \subsection{Object-aware Inversion and Reassembly}

 The optimal inversion search can be performed for each editing pair, providing us great flexibility in multi-object editing tasks.
-In short, to solve concept mismatch and poor editing, we disassemble the image to add different inversion noise according to the optimal step for each region and reassemble the noised regions at the corresponding stage.
+In short, to solve {\concept} and poor editing, we disassemble the image to add different inversion noise according to the optimal step for each region and reassemble the noised regions at the corresponding stage.

 \textbf{Disassembly.} From the original and target prompts, we get a sequence of editing pairs $\{(O_o, O_t)_k\}$.
 For preparation, we replace the entity $O_o^k$ in $P_o$ with $O_t^k$ for each pair in $\{(O_o, O_t)_k\}$, generating a sequence of guided prompts $\{P_t^k\}$, as shown in Fig.~\ref{fig:PDI} (a).
 Then, we feed the original image and the guided prompts into the optimal inversion step search pipeline to obtain the optimal inversion step $i^*_k$ for all editing pairs, as illustrated in Fig.~\ref{fig:PDI} (b).
 Here, each guided prompt is treated as the $P_t$ for the optimal inversion step search pipeline.
-Subsequently, we use the guided prompt for denoising of each editing pair, as depicted in Fig.~\ref{fig:PDI} (c).
+Subsequently, we use the guided prompt for denoising of each editing pair, as depicted in Fig.~\ref{fig:PDI} (c). \yz{Moreover, the optimal inversion step searching processes for distinct editing pairs are independent.
+In a multi-GPU scenario, we can run the step searching processes for different editing pairs in parallel on multiple GPUs, achieving further acceleration.}

-The disassembly process segregates the editing processes of different editing pairs, effectively circumventing concept mismatch.
+The disassembly process segregates the editing processes of different editing pairs, effectively circumventing {\concept}.
 Simultaneously, this isolated denoising allows each editing pair to employ the latent from its respective optimal inversion step, thus avoiding poor editing.

 \textbf{Reassembly. } In this process, given the inversion step for each editing pair, we edit and integrate the regions into the final result, as illustrated in Fig.~\ref{fig:PDI} (c).
 We also assign an inversion step for the non-editing region named reassembly step $i_r$, indicating the editing regions reassemble at this step.
 Specifically, for the $k$-th editing region, we start from $I_{noise}^{i_k}$, the noised image at the optimal inversion step $i_k$, and use the guided prompt $P_t^k$ to denoise for $i_k - i_r$ steps.
 This ensures the resulting image $I_k^{i_r}$ will be at the same sampling step as the non-editing region $I_{noise}^{i_r}$.
 To reassemble the regions, we paste each editing result to $I_{noise}^{i_r}$ to get the reassembled image $I_r^{i_r}$ at step $i_r$.
 We found that for most images, setting the reassembly step to 20\% of total inversion steps yields satisfactory outcomes.
 To enhance the fidelity of the editing results and smooth the edges of the editing region, instead of directly denoise from $I_r^{i_r}$, we introduce another noise adding process called re-inversion.
 Inspired by \citep{xu2023restart, meng2023distillation, song2023consistency}, this process reapplies several inversion steps on the reassembled image $I_r$.
 In our experiments, the re-inversion step $i_{re}$ is also set to 20\% of the total inversion steps, as we empirically found that it performs well for most situations.
 Lastly, we use the target prompt $P_t$ to guide the denoising of the re-inversion image $I_r^{i_r+i_{re}}$, facilitating global information fusion and producing the final editing result.
 Compared with previous methods, our reassembled latent merges the latents denoised from the optimal inversion steps of all editing pairs, along with the inverted latent from the non-edited region.
 This combination enables us to produce the best-edited result for each editing pair without compromising the non-editing region.